-weather in South Africa in March
+Weather in South Africa in March

-As March rolls around, South Africa bids farewell to summer and welcomes a gentle autumn bringing with it a more relaxed pace.
+As March rolls around, South Africa bids farewell to summer and welcomes a gentle fall bringing with it a more relaxed pace.
 This shoulder season month is a great time to relish the favorable weather conditions while dodging the crowds that typically inundate tourist hotspots during peak months.
 Here is our guide to the weather in South Africa in March.

 What is the weather like in South Africa in March?